-Fellow commissioners expressed gratitude and thanks Wednesday for the service of Danny Fullwood, the second longest tenured member of the Ocean Highway and Port Authority board in its history, who participated in his final meeting.
+Fellow commissioners expressed gratitude and thanks Wednesday for the service of Danny Fullwood, the third longest tenured member of the Ocean Highway and Port Authority board in its history, who participated in his final meeting.

 Fullwood served 16 years as OHPA commissioner and was first elected in 2008.